United States: whistle-blowers and self-reporting

 Next we discuss some considerations and problems in the whistleblowing and self-reporting area, to help with thinking through decision-making should an issue arise.

-It is, of course, critical that, however the company proceeds with its investigation, it do so expeditiously so that it can make an informed decision regarding self-reporting.
-While there is no guide for when a report becomes ‘stale’, timeliness matters.
-Of course, whistleblowers may also have an independent incentive to move quickly.
+It is of course critical that, however the company proceeds with its investigation, it do so expeditiously so that it can make an informed decision regarding self-reporting.
+While there is no hard and fast guide for when a report becomes ‘stale’, timeliness matters.
+Of course, whistle-blowers may also have an independent incentive to move quickly.
 In addition to needing to be the first in with the information they possess, they may also need to report the alleged violation to the SEC within 120 days of reporting it internally so as not to become ineligible for a reward.

-A thorny issue that may arise in an investigation is a whistleblower complaint that implicates privileged materials.
-The DC Circuit recently held that the attorney-client privilege applies broadly to documents generated through an internal investigation conducted by legal counsel.54 As a general matter, the SEC does not consider information covered by the attorney-client privilege or information obtained through an internal audit or investigation to be ‘original information’ qualifying a whistleblower for a reward.55 But that exclusion only applies to the privileged communications and materials themselves.
-Information obtained through the whistleblower’s independent knowledge still qualifies even if it covers the same underlying facts as reflected in the company’s privileged material.
-Moreover, even if a reward is unavailable, nothing except self-policed ethical rules prevents the SEC or DOJ from considering privileged information, and nothing prevents a whistleblower from claiming protection based on providing privileged information.
-Courts have different views as to whether and under what circumstances such disclosures waive privilege,56 but a common thread in the analyses is that the disclosures from management,57 or disclosures where a company’s efforts to protect privileged material are lax, support a finding of waiver.58
+A thorny issue that may arise in an investigation is a whistle-blower complaint that implicates privileged materials.
+The DC Circuit recently held that the attorney–client privilege applies broadly to documents generated through an internal investigation conducted by legal counsel.36 As a general matter, the SEC does not consider information covered by the attorney–client privilege or information obtained through an internal audit or investigation to be ‘original information’ qualifying a whistle-blower for a reward.37 But that exclusion only applies to the privileged communications and materials themselves.
+Information obtained through the whistle-blower’s independent knowledge still qualifies even if it covers the same underlying facts as reflected in the company’s privileged material.
+Moreover, even if an reward is unavailable, nothing except self-policed ethical rules prevents the SEC or DoJ from considering privileged information, and nothing prevents a whistle-blower from claiming protection based on providing privileged information.
+Courts have different views as to whether and under what circumstances such disclosures waive privilege,38 but a common thread in the analyses is that the disclosures from management,39 or disclosures where a company’s efforts to protect privileged material are lax, support a finding of waiver.40

-Traditional waiver analysis thus appears to incentivise robust protection of privileged or otherwise confidential materials including where they are relating to the subject of a whistleblower complaint.
-However, in light of the SEC’s concern over confidentiality agreements or actions that discourage whistleblowers from reporting, counsel must be careful that assertions of privilege or discussions of privilege and confidentiality are not perceived as an improper suppression of self-reporting.59 The SEC’s focus on the potential conflict between confidentiality agreements and the Whistleblower Program raises the troubling question of whether a company can take steps to protect the confidentiality of any information that reveals a potential securities violation.
-And perhaps more critically, there is the issue of how the SEC’s reasoning regarding the interplay between confidentiality and whistleblowing implicates privilege.
-For example, under the letter of the regulation, an attorney who issues Upjohn warnings to potential whistleblowers in an internal investigation containing a request that the discussion be kept confidential to protect the company’s privilege arguably ‘impede[s]’ an individual from reporting.
+Traditional waiver analysis thus appears to incentivise robust protection of privileged or otherwise confidential materials including where they are relating to the subject of a whistle-blower complaint.
+However, in light of the SEC’s concern over confidentiality agreements or actions that discourage whistle-blowers from reporting, counsel must be careful that assertions of privilege or discussions of privilege and confidentiality are not perceived as an improper suppression of self-reporting.
+The SEC’s focus on the potential conflict between confidentiality agreements and the Whistle-blower Program raises the troubling question of whether a company can take steps to protect the confidentiality of any information that reveals a potential securities violation.
+And perhaps more critically, there is the issue of how the SEC’s reasoning regarding the interplay between confidentiality and whistle-blowing implicates privilege.
+For example, under the letter of the regulation, an attorney who issues Upjohn warnings to potential whistle-blowers in an internal investigation containing a request that the discussion be kept confidential to protect the company’s privilege arguably ‘impede[s]’ an individual from reporting.
 While the SEC is not likely to take such an extreme position, absent greater clarity around the meaning of ‘impede’, companies may have difficulty in knowing how far they are allowed to go in protecting information that they believe to be confidential.
-At a minimum, companies should review employment agreements, severance agreements, codes of conduct and other confidentiality and non-disparagement agreements to be aware of anything that might be perceived as suppressing whistleblowing.
+At a minimum, companies should review employment agreements, severance agreements, codes of conduct, and other confidentiality and non-disparagement agreements to be aware of anything that might be perceived as suppressing whistle-blowing.

 Whether to self-report an allegation

-The DOJ and SEC are aware of the problem.
-Leslie Caldwell, the Assistant Attorney General for the DOJ’s Criminal Division, suggested recently that DOJ is conscious of the potential costs of investigation and that it is striving to limit investigations to the particular violation alleged:
+The DoJ and SEC are aware of the problem.
+Jeffrey Knox, the Chief of the DoJ’s Fraud Section, suggested recently that the DoJ is conscious of the potential costs of investigation and that it is striving to limit investigations to the particular violation alleged:

 If the US enforcement agencies adopt a policy encouraging investigations that are proportionate to the alleged violation, this would lower the potential cost of self-reporting as it would reduce the risk of the enforcement authorities asking target companies to investigate further during cooperation sessions, and thereby reduce the risk that investigations spiral out of control.
-And perhaps Andrew Weissman’s recent suggestion of a one-year investigation process signals an intent to do exactly that.
 Nevertheless, even if enforcement authorities are more cognisant of the scope of investigations going forward, the incentives structure whereby the target company bears the costs while the enforcement agency dictates the breadth will remain unchanged.

 Whether to self-report a violation